frintjs/frint/site/content/guides/async-loading.md

 ## Why should you load apps asyncrounously?

-When performance is crucial, a common pattern for speeding up page loading is adding the `async` attribute to a html document script tags, this allows the browser to continue parsing the html without stopping, waiting for the script to completely download, parse and execute.
-This comes with a downside, which is that the scripts being referenced in the html document are not guaranteed to execute in order.
+When performance is crucial, a common pattern for speeding up page loading is adding the `async` attribute to a html document script tags, this allows the browser to continue parsing the html without stopping, waiting for the script to completely download, parse and run.
+This comes with a downside, which is that the scripts being referenced in the html document are not guaranteed to run in order.

 ## How can we solve this?

-To workaround the order-of-execution problem, we can use a technique popularized by the Google Analytics tracking snippet.
+To workaround the run-order problem, we can use a technique popularized by the Google Analytics tracking snippet.
 The technique works by creating a global array container where any app will register to, until the moment the main root application loads.